 In some cases, vendors will hire subcontractors to perform specific tasks.
 These subcontractors should also possess adequate workers’ comp.
 Homeowners associations should not allow vendors to hire subcontractors without approval from the HOA itself.
 Proper screening, which includes asking for a Certificate of Insurance, can save the HOA a lot of trouble down the road.

-How to Get Workers Comp Insurance?
+How to Get Workers Comp Insurance

 Most states allow homeowners associations to take out a workers’ comp policy through a private insurer.
 Nowadays, insurance can even be purchased online.
 If an HOA has an existing relationship with a provider or agent, it is best to ask them for a workers’ comp quote and avail of any discounts.